benschinn/tamd/README.md

 # tamd

+new york tamd cooking

-the tamd is from new york and she cooks
+inspired by the tamd who is from new york and likes to cook